TuberculosisSpecimen/CV/index.md

 ## About Me

-Sean Purcell is a digital health humanist who works at UCSF>
+Sean Purcell is a digital health humanist who works at UCSF.
+His work focuses on the moments when human subjects are turned into research objects in the process of medical science.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- **Media Studies:** Media studies stuff!
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Health Humanities:** History of Medicine
-- **Digital Health Humanities:** I do things.
+- **Digital Health Humanities:** Minimal Computing, Opaque Methodologies, Critical DH

 {% include_relative _includes/education.md %}